 The Department of Counselor Education and Family Studies is aware of many challenges that students living abroad face regarding the completion of the practicum and/or internship requirements.

 Therefore, the Practicum/Internship Office has created the following policy in order to help our students living abroad succeed in completing their practicum/internship experience.
 In addition to the standard application process, students looking to complete an international practicum/internship must also meet the following criteria:

-Students seeking licensure in the Unites States:

-- o Site must be sponsored by an American Organization - o Site must follow the general guidelines established by the counseling profession in the U.S. (e.g., ACA, AAMFT Codes of Ethics, state board regulations, etc.). - Informed consent - Treatment plans - Recordkeeping - o Supervisor must be licensed in the United States
+- Students seeking licensure in the Unites States: - Site must be sponsored by an American Organization - Site must follow the general guidelines established by the counseling profession in the

+U.S. (e.g., ACA, AAMFT Codes of Ethics, state board regulations, etc.).

-Supervisor must hold a valid state license in counseling, marriage and family therapy, or clinical social work and have a master's degree in Counseling, Psychology, or Social Work and/or hold a PhD or EdD in Counseling, Psychology, or a closely related field from a regionally accredited university.
-Students who are seeking licensure in the United States are responsible for knowing and understanding the requirements of the state board in the state in which they wish to become licensed.
+- Informed consent - Treatment plans - Recordkeeping - o Supervisor must be licensed in the United States - Supervisor must hold a valid state license in counseling, marriage and family therapy, or clinical social work and have a master's degree in Counseling, Psychology, or Social Work and/or hold a PhD or EdD in Counseling, Psychology, or a closely related field from a regionally accredited university. - Students who are seeking licensure in the United States are responsible for knowing and understanding the requirements of the state board in the state in which they wish to become licensed. - Note: Specific states may require internships to be taken at a site location in the state where you plan to seek licensure.
+If this is the case, an international internship may not be eligible towards licensure.
+Before identifying an international internship site, please check with your state regarding any potential residency requirements pertaining to the actual physical location of internship sites.
+You are solely responsible to find out this information.
+The Department of Counselor Education and Family Studies may not provide this or any other information pertaining to specific state licensure requirements.

-Students not seeking licensure in the Unites States:

-Students must provide Practicum/Internship Office with a written statement of their intent to not pursue licensure in the United States.

-The site and supervisor approval will be reviewed on a case-bycase basis at the discretion of the Practicum/Internship office.
+- Students not seeking licensure in the Unites States: - Students must provide Practicum/Internship Office with a written statement of their intent to not pursue licensure in the United States. - The site and supervisor approval will be reviewed on a case-by-case basis at the discretion of the Practicum/Internship office.

-2.13 Break in Enrollment
+4.13 Break in Enrollment